Learnosity/learnosity-sdk-asp.net/readme.md

 ## Examples

 Each service has it's own example - you can find them in `Examples` folder of LearnositySDK project.
 To run them simply invoke static `Simple` method.

+## Tracking
+In version v0.9.0 we introduced code to track the following information by adding it to the request being signed:
+- SDK version
+- SDK language
+- SDK language version
+- Host platform (OS)
+- Platform version

+We use this data to enable better support and feature planning.
+All subsequent versions of the SDK shall include this usage tracking.